 The Principal Licensure program requires 11 courses (44 quarter hours) in Curriculum Studies and Administration and Supervision, as well as two internships (one in an elementary and one in a secondary school.)

 This graduate certificate program is approved as a Gainful Employment Program through the U.S. Department of Education and is, therefore, eligible for Federal Student Aid.

 To be eligible for the Principal Preparation licensure program, students must hold a master’s degree from an accredited college or university.
 They must have a GPA of 2.75 or higher at the undergraduate level and a 3.25 or higher at the graduate level.
-Students must also possess at least two years of fulltime successful teaching experience, hold a valid Illinois teaching license, and possess proof of passing the basic skills or test of academic proficiency.
+Students must also possess at least two years of fulltime successful teaching experience, hold a valid Illinois teaching license, and possess proof of passing two Principal content-area tests.
 At the time of program completion, students must have at least 4 years of full-time, successful teaching experience to apply for licensure.

 To apply, please submit the following items to The Office of Graduate Admission:

 Upon initial review, the process will include a required interview.
 Candidates will be expected to complete an on-site writing sample during the interview and submit a teaching portfolio.